 Stack’s Bowers and Ponterio is pleased to announce the results of their April 2016 Hong Kong sale of Chinese and Asian Coins, Currency and Medals.
 This sale produced solid results, with over $2 million realized at the close.
 (All prices realized include the standard buyer’s premium).

 Leading off the medal section, was lot 80283, an extremely rare Qing Dynasty gold merit medal issued by Li Hung Chang and illustrated as the plate coin in Gongqing Li.
-Finishing toward the high end of estimate, the piece realized $35,850.
+Finishing toward the high end of the estimate, the piece realized $35,850.
 A few minutes later, lot 80291 stunned bidders and spectators alike, realizing $47,800 on a $20,000 to $30,000 estimate.
-The Tientsin Tutung Yamen Gold Medal had nearly perfect enamel, and is possibly the finest surviving example of the type in gold.
+The Tientsin Tutung Yamen Gold Medal had nearly perfect enamel and is possibly the finest surviving example of the type of gold.

 The sale continued to World Coins, with several museum-quality pieces bringing solid results.
 In the case of lot 81033, the term “museum quality” was quite literal, as the piece was once part of the Melbourne Mint Museum collection.
 The 1935 Hong Kong 10-cent piece was the finest graded at NGC by a three-point margin, and hammered at $5,975, toward the high end of estimate.
 Also notable was lot 81078 from Mongolia, a 1999 Lunar Series 50,000 Tugriks, which closed above high estimate at $8,365.
 Serial numbered “1” from an emission of 99 pieces, the piece represented an opportunity to acquire a unique coin.